IFC-Chalaco/peru-seismic-dashboard/seismic_bi_stream/README.md

-# IGP Seismic Stream for Tableau/Power BI
+h# IGP Seismic Stream for Tableau/Power BI

 This pipeline ingests public seismic events from the official IGP ArcGIS service and exports BI-ready files that can refresh continuously.